firatyll/token-reducer/README.md

 Example session:
 ```
->  Please help me with this task, thank you
+>  Could you please help me with this task, thank you

-Politeness Score: [0.66816671]
+Politeness Score: 0.2000

 Cleaned Sentence:
-Please help me with this task
+Could you help me with this task

+Removed Features:
+- please
+- thank you

 > exit
 Goodbye!